-Manage and synchronize your Philips Hue lights with the beat of your music.
+Manage and synchronize your Philips Hue lights with the beat of your music or your screen.

 - Synchronize your lights directly with the beat of your music from an active Chrome tab, microphone or your entire system.